sidhantrajput1/DsaInCpp/AssignmentQuestion/Readme.md

 Find the unique number in a given Array where all the elements are being repeated twice with one value being unique.

 If an array arr contains n elements, then check if the given array is a palindrome or not .

+2d Array Assignment

+1. Write a program to add two matrices and save the result in one of the given matrices.
+    Input 1:
+    1 2 3
+    4 5 6
+    7 8 9

+    4 5 8
+    0 0 8
+    1 2 0
+    Output 1:
+    5 7 11
+    4 5 14
+    8 10 9

+2. Q1: Write a program to store 10 at every index of a 2D matrix with 5 rows and 5 columns